Top Five James Bond Outfits

 Golfing is a sport that certainly brings out the best and worse attire on the course.
 If it’s not worn well within the golfing attire, it can make most men look scrubby.
-However in the Bond movies they always seems to find the right balance on and off the course.
-In this case Sean Connery opted for the dark burgundy Slazenger pullover and grey polo shirt and topped it off in fine form with a grey straw trilby hat with a matching striped ribbon.
-His attention to details wearing a contrasting matching glove gave it an effortlessly looking finish.
+However, in the Bond movies, they always seem to find the right balance on and off the course.
+In this case, Sean Connery opted for the dark burgundy Slazenger pullover and grey polo shirt and topped it off in fine form with a grey straw trilby hat with a matching striped ribbon.
+His attention to detail wearing a contrasting matching glove gave it an effortlessly looking finish.
 He looked completely appropriate for the golf course, but also made sure he inspired other golfers to pay attention to what they wear within this elite fabulous sport.

 Casino Royale (2006) Classic In The Casino

-I’m in the process of talking to some top poker players crossed the world.
-They keep assuring me that their image whilst playing if very crucial to this intellect endurance games.
+I’m in the process of talking to some top poker players who crossed the world.
+They keep assuring me that their image whilst playing if very crucial to these intellect endurance games.
 What they wear will have power and influence on the poker table.
 James Bond movies always have moments of tension around certain tables.
-Although this movie shook up the franchise, when 007 (Daniel Craig) hits the Montenegro Casino to take on villain Le Chiffre at poker.
+Although this movie shook up the franchise when 007 (Daniel Craig) hits the Montenegro Casino to take on villain Le Chiffre at poker.
 We could all instantly identify with Daniel Craig and what he chose to wear.
 This traditional evening classic tuxedo ensemble certainly matched the game of poker.
-Daniel showcased that the conservative tuxedo can be cool and worn well.
+Daniel showcased that the conservative tuxedo can be cool and worn well in casinos.
 It all comes down to your personal attitude and sustainability under pressure.
-If you are thinking about stepping up from mobile casino to land casino this may be a good choice of clothing for the night.

 On Her Majesty’s Secret Service (1969) Embassy Elegance

-It’s not every man’s cup of tea to be wearing eccentric shirts let alone military inspired suits in public.
-But in this case again Bond played by George Lazenby certainly pulls out all the stops in this number.
+It’s not every man’s cup of tea to be wearing eccentric shirts let alone military-inspired suits in public.
+But in this case, again Bond played by George Lazenby certainly pulls out all the stops in this number.
 Frilled shirts and uniform attire is one that really needs to be worn at certain outings.
-The inspiring attribute to this outfit , is that it shows an unusual side of masculinity.
+The inspiring attribute of this outfit is that it shows an unusual side of masculinity.
 One who dares to be different and not hide behind closed closets so to speak.
 But if James can do it then there is no reason you can’t.
 Well at least make sure you give it your own personal edge to it.

 The Spy Who Loved Me (1977) On Safari